 Furthermore, there are no exchange controls issues in investing in real estate in the Dominican Republic.
 Under current foreign investment laws, foreigners can freely repatriate capital and profits from their investment in the Dominican Republic.

 Finally, several statutory incentive laws make it attractive for the foreign investor to purchase property in the Dominican Republic.
 For example, Law 158-01 on Tourism Incentives, as amended by Law 195-13, and its regulations, grants wide-ranging tax exemptions, for 15 years, to qualifying new tourist projects by local or international investors.
-The projects and businesses that qualify for these incentives are:
+The following projects and businesses qualify for these incentives:

 - hotels and resorts;

 - facilities for conventions, fairs, festivals, shows and concerts;